The Historic “King” Street Lights of Outpost Estates

 One of the charming, defining features of the original Outpost Estates neighborhood is its distinctive vintage street lighting.
 These lights are more than functional—they’re part of the identity and character of our community.
 Below is what neighbors should know about them, their challenges, and how we as a community are working to preserve them.

-• Because the original boundaries of Outpost Estates aligned with where those “King” lights were installed, the placement of these lights still helps define the historic neighborhood limits.
+Because the original boundaries of Outpost Estates aligned with where those “King” lights were installed, the placement of these lights still helps define the historic neighborhood limits.
 As the neighborhood has grown and developed, newer sections of Outpost Estates do not have the historic “King” lights.
-Replacing the modern day standard street lights with the historic “King” lights would cost around $5,200 per light and would require funding from the neighborhood or property owners rather than reliance on the City.
+Replacing the modern day standard street lights with the historic “King” lights would cost at least $5,200 per light (estimated cost from a quote provided in 2023 to replace a downed existing “King” street light) and would require funding from the neighborhood or property owners rather than reliance on the City.

 Picture of the top of one of the “King” street lights in Outpost Estates.